jentery/engl230/faq.md

 * The platforming game, [*Celeste*](http://www.celestegame.com/) (2018), by Extremely Ok
 * The first-person game, [*Gone Home*](https://gonehome.game/) (2013), by the Fulbright Company
 * The adventure puzzle game, [*Secrets Agent*](https://even-kei.itch.io/secrets-agent) (2014), by Marina Kittaka
+* The interactive crime fiction, [*Her Story*](http://www.herstorygame.com/about/) (2014), by Sam Barlow
 * The dramatic podcast, [*Within the Wires*](http://www.nightvalepresents.com/withinthewires) (2016), by Jeffrey Cranor, Janina Matthewson, and Mary Epworth

+If this ends up being too much for the term, then we'll cut material, or some of it will be optional.

 I'm asking you to purchase only *one* of these works: Bechdel's *Fun Home*.
-I'm also providing you with a free textbook on contemporary media and fiction.
+I'm also providing you with a free, online textbook on contemporary media and fiction.

 ## What Will We Learn?

 In "Contemporary Media and Fiction" (English 230),  you'll learn to:

-* Interpret audio, image, and text in the context of contemporary fiction.
+* Interpret audio, images, and text in the context of contemporary fiction.
 We'll practice various techniques for listening, watching, reading, and playing media, and you'll develop a vocabulary for talking about media and fiction together.
-* Communicate critically with audio, image, and text.
+* Communicate critically with audio, images, and text.
 You'll have opportunities to practice composing across these media.
 I will assume you have no previous experience with media production.
 * Use media as forms of evidence in arguments and criticism.
 You'll learn to integrate audio, images, and even video alongside quotations.
 * Make a simple website, compose some content for it, and publish it using your UVic webspace.
 No worries if you've never made your own site.
 I'll provide you with examples and templates, which you can copy, paste, and edit.
 I will assume no experience in web design or content management.
 I will not ask you to purchase any software, and I'll provide you with instructions for passcode-protecting the websites you make.